ibm-cloud-docs/assistant/getting-started.md

     ![Finish creating the new assistant](images/gs-create-assistant-done0.png)

-## Step 6: Adding your skill to your assistant
+## Step 6: Add your skill to your assistant
 {: #add-skill-to-assistant}

 Add the dialog skill that you build to the assistant you created.

 1. From the new assistant page, click **Add skill**.

-    **Note**: If you created or were given developer role access to any workspaces that were built with the generally available version of the {{site.data.keyword.conversationshort}} service, you will see them listed on the Skills page as conversational skills.
+    If you created or were given developer role access to any workspaces that were built with the generally available version of the {{site.data.keyword.conversationshort}} service, you will see them listed on the Skills page as conversational skills.
+    {: tip}

     ![Shows the Add skill button from the Assistant page](images/gs-add-skill.png)
 1. Choose to add the skill that you created earlier to the assistant.